The hero as a cautionary tale.

-Motherwell says that “Duchamp was the great saboteur, the relentless enemy of painterly painting… His disdain for sensual painting was… intense.”(40) When Cabane asked where his anti-retinal attitude comes from, Duchamp replied “from too great importance given to the retina.
+Motherwell says that “Duchamp was the great saboteur, the relentless enemy of painterly painting… His disdain for sensual painting was… intense.”(40) Imagine someone saying the same about singing, cuisine, or medical surgery, and we see this praise of nihilism as a mental illness.
+When Cabane asked where his anti-retinal attitude comes from, Duchamp replied “from too great importance given to the retina.
 Since Courbet, it’s been believed that painting is addressed to the retina.
 That was everyone’s error… still interested in painting in the retinal sense.
 Before, painting had other functions: it could be religious, philosophical, moral… It’s absolutely ridiculous.
 It has to change; it hasn’t always been like this.”
 (Cabane’s footnote; Duchamp uses the word “retinal” in the way many people use “painterly”.
 In other words, Duchamp objects to the sensuous appeal of painting)… “in a period like ours, when you cannot continue to do oil painting, which after four or five hundred years of existence, has no reason to go on eternally… The painting is no longer a decoration to be hung in the dining room or living room.
 Art is taking on more the form of a sign, if you wish; it’s no longer reduced to a decoration…” On Cabane asking if easel painting is dead Duchamp replies “it’s dead for the moment, and for a good hundred and fifty years.
 Unless it comes back; one doesn’t know why, but there’s no good reason for it…(41) The Coffee Grinder.
 It was there I began to think I could avoid all contact with traditional pictorial painting.
 I was able to get rid of tradition by this linear method.”
 (42)

 As we read the science, the archaeology and psychology of art, we learn that visual art including painting is not simply a “decoration for the dining room”; it is an expression of our highest evolutionary potential.
 Instead of painting taking on the form of a sign we discover that painting is a symbol that cannot be reduced to a sign, which is calligraphy, used in writing.
 The aesthetic traditions Duchamp denied are a crucial part of evolution and mental health.
 Since visual language expresses itself differently than intellectual concepts it expands their meaning.
 One cannot forsake aesthetics and the senses in order to promote ideas as a base for painting.
 On the contrary such reduction weakens the idea by discarding its terminology; the more pragmatic skills the artist has, the greater one’s visual vocabulary, and the more complex the idea that can be expressed.